A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 My shoulders dropped.

-My back sighed like an old man on a porch swing.
+My back sighed like an old man on a porch swing with sweet tea and zero regrets.

-📜 The Loui Crow Spell for Neck Tension (TMS Edition)
+📜 The Loui Crow Spell for Neck Tension (Featherlock Edition)

 🪽 What to do:

-• Write a letter to the person you’ve been holding tension about.
+• Write a letter to the person (or moment) you’ve been holding tension about.

-• Stretch—not to fix, but to feel.
+• Stretch and roll your neck —not to fix, but to feel.
 Let the emotion move, not just the muscle.
+Acknowledge the pain.

 🗣️ What to say: